mgormley/pacaya/README.md

 * To make the project Git aware, right click on the project and select Team -> Git...

+* If using PyDev, there is an outstanding bug (http://sourceforge.net/p/pydev/bugs/1286/) which might not make the egg-link visible to PyPipeline within Eclipse.
+In this case, the pypipeline project directory can be explicitly added to the PYTHONPATH within the Eclipse project.

 ## Running ACL '14 Experiments

 Ensure that you have properly installed PyPipeline by running "python"